bonfire-networks/ecto_sparkles/README.md

 ## `reusable_join` documentation

-A macro is similar to `Ecto.Query.join/{4,5}`, but can be called multiple times with the same alias.
+A macro similar to `Ecto.Query.join/{4,5}`, but can be called multiple times with the same alias.

 Note that only the first join operation is performed, the subsequent ones that use the same alias